X-Illuminati/cacography/README.md

 file       | description
 -----------|------------
-raid-check | Modified configuration for the raid-check script to better support only checking one raid array at a time.
+raid-check | Modified configuration for the raid-check script to better support only checking one raid array at a time. mdadm.conf | Configuration for mdadm to specify array setup and notification script.

 ## TODO
 Need to add some sort of install.sh to copy all of these to sensible locations.